 A. Alignment with IFRS and GAAP

-- Accounting standards require separate valuation of assets and liabilities for transparent reporting.
+- Both IFRS and GAAP require separate valuation for assets and liabilities to ensure transparency.

-- Example: A business applying IAS 16 to separately assess depreciation for buildings and machinery.
+- Example: A business using IFRS-compliant separate depreciation schedules for buildings and equipment.

 B. Enhancing Audit Accuracy